John Van de Kamp

 John Kalar Van de Kamp (February 7, 1936 – March 14, 2017) was an American politician and lawyer who served as Los Angeles County District Attorney from 1975 until 1981, and then as the 28th Attorney General of California from 1983 until 1991.

 Early life

 A member of the Van de Kamp family, famous for its bakeries, frozen foods, and Lawry's Restaurants in Southern California, John Kalar Van de Kamp was born on February 7, 1936, in Pasadena, California.
-He attended from John Muir High School in Pasadena, and went on to graduate from Dartmouth College and from Stanford Law School in 1959.
+He graduated from John Muir High School in Pasadena, and went on to graduate from Dartmouth College and from Stanford Law School in 1959.
 He served as assistant U.S. Attorney and later became the first Federal Public Defender in Los Angeles.
 He was appointed U.S. Attorney for Los Angeles by President Lyndon Johnson in 1966.
 He was appointed district attorney after the previous incumbent died in office.